-Space-time kriging has been widely applied to predict water level under the frequentest (non-Bayesian) framework \citep{Varouchakis2022, Ruybal2019, Hoogland2010, JunezFerreira2013, Kazemi2021}.
-However, the approach suffer from poor scaling as the number of locations increases.
+Space-time kriging has been widely applied to predict water levels under the frequentist (non-Bayesian) framework \citep{Varouchakis2022, Ruybal2019, Hoogland2010, JunezFerreira2013, Kazemi2021}.
+However, the approach suffers from poor scaling as the number of locations increases.
 The Gaussian Process (GP) model is frequently used in the hydrological literature since it is capable of modelling complex space-time dependent covariance structures while providing a flexible approach for approximating smooth functions.
-Additionally, the approach has been widely studied under the frequentist and Bayesian inference.
+Additionally, the approach has been widely studied under frequentist and Bayesian inference.
 There is a strong connection between GPs and regression kriging, and these can be viewed as interchangeable in some scenarios.
-However, \cite{Varouchakis2019} showed that GPs demonstrate superior performance when compared to kriging.
-In general, both GP and kriging approaches are susceptible to computational limitations when applied to large dataset due to the inversions of covariance matrices.
+However, \cite{Varouchakis2019} showed that GPs demonstrate superior performance when compared to the proposed kriging approach.
+In general, both GP and kriging approaches are susceptible to computational limitations when applied to large datasets due to the inversion of covariance matrices.

-The seminal paper of \cite{Vecchia1988} introduced an approximation for the GP that alleviates its computational limitations, making it alternative and feasible approach for large datasets relying on GPs.
+The seminal paper of \cite{Vecchia1988} introduced an approximation for the GP that alleviates its computational limitations, making it an alternative and feasible approach for large datasets relying on GPs.
 Based on this concept, \cite{Datta2016a} proposed the Nearest Neighbor Gaussian Process (NNGP) model, showing that this approximation is a valid spatial process over the whole spatial domain without compromising its inferential capabilities.
 More recently, the NNGP approach has been recognised as the state of the art in terms of prediction for spatial and spatiotemporal problems \citep{Abdulah2022}.
-The application of NNGP approach to the field of climate science is a topic already addressed in the existing literature.
+The application of the NNGP approach to the field of climate science is a topic already addressed in the existing literature.
 For instance, \citep{Datta2016b} investigated its predictive power for a particulate matter air quality dataset. \cite{Mastrantonio2019} proposed a hierarchical multivariate NNGP model for predicting monthly precipitation, minimum and maximum temperatures.
 However, there is little to no consideration in the literature of its application to hydrological datasets.